 I studied Computer Science at the University of Edinburgh, getting a 1st-Class Honours degree and a liking for single malt whisky in the process.
-During my time there I entered the Microsoft Imagine Cup twice, making it to the UK Final both times and on that first occasion narrowly being beaten into second place by these guys.
+During my time there I entered the Microsoft Imagine Cup twice, making it to the UK Final both times.

 On the back of that I became a Microsoft Student Partner, an honour I held for two years.

 I graduated from Edinburgh University, then jumped into the biotech and manufacturing arenas with local startup Lab901 doing anything from PLC programming and motion-control firmware for PIC microcontrollers to signal processing and client-side interface software for OEM biological research and diagnostic instrumentation in .NET.